randy3k/Terminus/README.md

 }
 ```

-- open a terminal view at current file directory (check the details of the arguemtns of `terminus_open` below)
+- open a terminal view at current file directory (check the details for the arguments of `terminus_open` below)
 ```json
 {
     "keys": ["ctrl+alt+t"], "command": "terminus_open", "args": {